nipunmehar/VHDL/README.md

 ## Requirements
 XILINX ISE

-### Follow me on GitHub For more and Feel free to contact on nipunmehar10@gmail.com
+### Follow me on GitHub For more and feel free to contact me on nipunmehar10@gmail.com